 I had the option of punch but ran out of time.
 You can use 2 liters of ginger ale, 1 frozen limeade and 1 frozen orange juice---delish!

 Coffee (Keurig K-cups), tea (supplied from home & hot cocoa set out)

 Purchased 1 large hazelnut creamer ($3)

 I purchased a lot of the items that did not perish ahead of time and so saved money and time.
 I also had about 5-7 helpers and everyone loved it!
 Planning is key.
 Don't be afraid of just doing a simple punch and cake shower either.
 It doesn't have to be overboard but can be frugal & fun!
 Also ask your friends or relatives to possibly bring a dish, people don't mind! :)

-How many people to invite to a baby shower?
-Also who should be invited?
+How many people should be invited to a baby shower?
+Is it okay if it is a large party or should it be small and intimate?
+Also, who should be invited?
 Is there any etiquette surrounding this?

 Well, there aren't any rules about how many to invite.
 Depends on the size of the "home" or other place where you are having it, how many friends and family they have, how much you plan to spend, etc. A good amount is at least a dozen, besides mother-to-be and host(esses).